What Is Midfoot Fusion?

 motion for fusion to occur.

-Midfoot fusion usually is done with one or two incisions on the top of the foot.
+Typically, your foot and ankle orthopaedic surgeon will make one or two incisions on the top of the foot.
 The number and length of the incisions is determined by the number of joints to be fused.
-Careful attention is paid to protecting tendons and nerves.
+Your surgeon will pay careful attention to protecting tendons and nerves.

 Stability is achieved during midfoot fusion using metal implants such as screws and plates.
 These are designed to immobilize the joints and allow for the formation of bone across the joint space.
-This process may involve the addition of bone graft material
+Your surgeon may add bone graft material

 to fill any gaps that might exist between the bones after the cartilage has been removed.
 This bone graft material may be taken from another location in the patient's body (autograft).
 It may also come from donated bone (allograft) or from a